1. When to use WebSocket vs REST

 - Surface server `error` messages in logs and monitoring.

-- Treat close code `4001` as auth or entitlement failure and stop blind retries.
+- Treat close code `4401` as authentication failure and stop blind retries.

 - If Pro client sends `[*]`, handle plan error and fall back to explicit symbol lists.